State of the Nation’s Housing 2017

 Abridged presentation by Dr. Chris Herbert, Joint Center for Housing Studies, Harvard University

-at the National Assn. of Real Estate Editors annual convention in Denver, Colo. on June 14, 2017
+at the National Assn. of Real Estate Editors 2017 Conference in Denver, Colo.

 Our mission as a center is quite simple…to raise understanding of housing issues and to inform policy.
 One of the primary ways we do that is through our signature report, The State of the Nation’s Housing Report.

 We’re seeing the housing market coming back to normal.
 Even though nationally prices are back to their peak…in 32 markets, prices are still more than 15% below their peak.
 The story on the housing market’s recovery depends on where you are in the country.

 One issue we have is at the peak, we had a housing bubble.
 So, the peak price isn’t necessarily the price that we want to hold as a benchmark.
 One thing we did this year is we looked at housing prices relative to 2000, and we took into account inflation, and we said, “How have house prices changed over that longer period of time when we count that boom and bust, and where are we today?”

 Four Arizona Metro Areas were up more than 40-percent since 2000, but still below Peak.
 See your Metro Area here.